KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 This release introduces the water calculation history and a log component.

 ##### Water Calculation History
 Changing the water calculation is now possible without losing the old calculation (eg. due to changing installation).
-This way past calculations will still be visualized and exported by the KOLIBRI Cloud!
+This way, past calculations will still be visualized and exported by the KOLIBRI Cloud!
 ![image](https://user-images.githubusercontent.com/36856727/153419252-c966d1db-38f7-45a9-9e48-a37640b4295a.png)

+Unfortunately, the API endpoints have changed

 ##### Log Component
 Changing configurations, settings and calculations are now stored to give a certain traceability for understanding the system and allow to post-configure multiple installations per device.
-The ‘Device Log’ discloses the changes and who did the changes.
+The 'Device Log' discloses the changes and who did the changes.
 ![image](https://user-images.githubusercontent.com/36856727/153418136-91f883d9-dff1-4d29-916b-d8e974c89296.png)